US journalist arrested while covering protest goes on trial | Law-Order

 Des Moines Register news reporter Andrea Sahouri, who was pepper-sprayed and jailed while reporting on a clash between protesters and police in May, is charged with failure to disperse and interference with official acts.

-If convicted on the simple misdemeanour charges, the 25-year-old could be fined hundreds of dollars and will have a criminal record.
+If convicted on the simple misdemeanour charges, the 25-year-old would be fined hundreds of dollars and have a criminal record.
 A judge could also sentence her up to 30 days in jail on each count, although that would be unusual.

 The pair are standing trial in a courtroom at Drake University in Des Moines as part of a program for law students.
 The university is broadcasting the proceedings, which are expected to last two days.
-Lawyers began selecting a six-member jury from a larger pool on Monday morning.
+Lawyers selected a six-member jury Monday morning, and prosecutors were expected to begin their case in the afternoon.

 Employees in the Gannett newspaper chain, which owns USA Today, the Register and hundreds of other newspapers, have flooded social media with support for Sahouri in recent days.
 Columbia Journalism School, where Sahouri graduated in 2019 before joining the Register, expressed solidarity Monday by promoting the hashtags #StandWithAndrea and #JournalismIsNotACrime.

-Amnesty International launched a campaign to publicise her case and demand the charges be dismissed.
+Amnesty International launched a campaign to publicize her case and demand the charges be dismissed.

-Sahouri was assigned to cover a May 31 protest at Merle Hay mall, where activists were demanding better treatment for people of colour after the death of George Floyd, a Black man who died after a white officer put his knee on his neck for about nine minutes.
+Sahouri was assigned to cover a May 31 protest at Merle Hay mall, where activists were demanding better treatment for people of colour after the death of George Floyd, a Black man who was declared dead after a white officer put his knee on his neck for about nine minutes.

 Some protesters threw water bottles and rocks at police, broke store windows and vandalized a Target store.
 Police responded by spraying tear gas to disperse a large crowd from an intersection.
 Sahouri reported the details live on Twitter.